The University of British Columbia

 Learn more

 Engineering at UBC is offered at both the Okanagan and Vancouver campuses and is ranked 31st in the world.
-At either campus, undergraduate engineering students start in the foundational first year.
 At the Vancouver campus, students will choose to specialize in one of 14 programs leading to a Bachelor of Applied Science (BASc) degree.
 Our course content is amplified through lectures, leading laboratory facilities, team-based projects, and early design experience.

 What type of student succeeds in this degree program?